 Manual lymph drainage is just one component of complete decongestive therapy (CDC).
 In addition to MLD, complete decongestive therapy includes compression, exercise, and skincare.
 These therapeutic components, when performed together, can ultimately relieve the symptoms of lipedema, which can often be painful.

-When you stimulate the lymphatic system, you will be effect several benefits:
+When you stimulate the lymphatic system, you will feel the effects of several lymphatic drainage benefits:

 - Increase the flow through the lymph nodes, which will, in turn, allow the system to filter out waste, dead cells, excess proteins, and toxins.